 Most attorneys will tell you that handling your case in pro per (or, on your own behalf), is a bad idea, at least in most situations.
 Small civil-court proceedings have indeed been held with both sides representing themselves in front of a judge.
-However, when going to court in a family law or criminal case, there are many disadvantages to representing yourself.
+However, when going to court for a divorce and family law case, there are many disadvantages to representing yourself.

 An Unfortunate Case Example of Self-Representation